 Instead of relying entirely on advertising revenue and the Facebook-Google duopoly, brands in the publishing industry are exploring how to bolster readership earnings.

-Discussion around these potential subscriber-based revenue streams took many forms, but four main types appear to dominate the conversation among leaders at these brands:
+Discussion around these potential subscriber-based revenue streams took many forms, but four main types appear to dominate the conversation among leaders at these companies: paywalls, membership models, events, and premium content.

 If publishers are to survive, diversification of their revenue streams will be essential.

 With Little Things and Render Media serving as stark reminders of the fate that awaits those who rely too heavily on platforms and digital ad revenue, reader revenue is a particularly interesting solution.
-One that can prove fruitful, with the right data strategy in place.
+One that can prove fruitful, with the right data strategy.

 3 questions to ask when exploring new revenue streams for your publishing brand